nhatofo/casting_agency/README.md

 ### `GET /actors`

-Gets all actors from the database.
+Gets all actors from the db.

 Response: